bigbagy/image-processing-Seams-Carving/README.md

 Seam carving is an algorithm used for content-aware image resizing.
-This implementation of seam carving is written in Python and uses Numpy and OpenCV library
+This implementation of seam carving is written in Python using Numpy and OpenCV library